anoma/nspec/docs/arch/integrations/adapters/evm.md

 8. Sally composes the the intent transactions and adds her own actions s.t. the transaction becomes balanced & valid.
 She converts the transaction object into the format required by the EVM protocol adapter.
 9. Sally being connected to an Ethereum node makes an [`eth_sendTransaction`](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_sendtransaction) call into the protocol adapter's `execute(Transaction tx)` function, which she signs with the private key of her account.
 10. The protocol adapter verifies the proofs from 3. by calling a RISC ZERO verifier contract deployed on the network.
-11. The protocol adapter makes optional FFI calls to a wrapper contract.
+11. The protocol adapter makes optional FFI calls to a forwarder contract.
-12. The wrapper contract forwards the call to an external target smart contract to read from or write to its state.
+12. The forwarder contract forwards the call to an external target smart contract to read from or write to its state.
-13. Optional return data is passed back to the wrapper contract.
+13. Optional return data is passed back to the forwarder contract.
 14. Return data (that can be empty) is passed to the protocol adapter contract that conducts integrity checks on them (requiring the same data to be part of `action.appData`).
 15. The protocol adapter updates its internal state by storing